Small Claims Mediation Program

 Mediators sometimes meet separately with the parties.
 The mediator will explain this process, known as a caucus, at the beginning of the mediation.
 All discussions in the mediation are kept strictly confidential.
 The mediator will help you and the person you have the disagreement with generate options that may lead to possible solutions.
 This leads to the productive, positive negotiations stage of mediation, and agreements are frequently drafted.

 Litigants are not required to reach a final agreement at mediation.
-If an agreement is reached, all aspects of the agreement are written out on a document and signed by all involved parties.
+If an agreement is reached, all aspects of the agreement are written on a document and signed by all involved parties.
 The agreement is then reviewed by Judge Cockerille.
 Once the judge signs off on the agreement, it becomes a court stipulation.

 How Do I Prepare for Mediation?

 You should bring any documents - statements, invoices, or photographs, for example - that will help the other person and the mediator understand all of your concerns and the issues involved in the dispute.
 Bring all relevant evidence just as though you were preparing to present it to the judge in a formal hearing.
 All evidence is shared with everyone involved in the claim.
-Bring the originals and two copies of each item of evidence that you can give to the other person and the mediator for examination.
+Bring the originals and two copies of each item of evidence to give to the other person and the mediator for examination.

 - What do I really want to happen as a result of this claim?